datapartnership/datapartnership.github.io/content/updates/partnership-day-2023.md

 url ="partnershipday2023"
 +++

 Join us for Development Data Partnership Day on Wednesday, May 10, 2023, from 9:00 a.m. to 12:30 p.m.
-ET at the World Bank HQ in Washington, D.C.
-This day is a unique opportunity to meet the tech companies and international organizations working together to understand the socio-economic impacts of our most urgent shared challenges.
+US ET in person at the World Bank HQ in Washington, DC.

+This day is a unique opportunity to hear from the **New York Times Chief Data Scientist, Google Chief Economist, and LinkedIn Chief Economist** on the past, present, and future of data science collaboration for the public good.
+We will also learn how international development organizations are adapting to new public-private data science collaboration in an all-star **“Panel of the Chiefs," with the IDB and World Bank Chief Economists, OECD and IMF Chief Statisticians, and UNDP Chief Analytics Officer.**

+See how new data science collaborations between tech companies and international organizations are changing how we approach international development with collaboration highlights between IDB, IMF, Meta, Mapbox, Linkedln, Ookla, Premise, and the World Bank.

 <p style="text-align:center">
     <button type="button" class="btn btn-outline-info"><a href="https://datapartnership.org/partnershipday2023/registration"> Register Now </a>